UjoQurius/ujoqurius.github.io/vulnlab/machines/lock/index.md

 .
 ```

 There indeed is one private repository called `website`.
 We may assume that it's the repository of the web site running on port 80.
 To examine this repository, we have to clone it.
-What's interesting is that `Gitea` kindly allows us to use access tokens instead of passwords.
+What's interesting, is that `Gitea` kindly allows us to use access tokens as passwords.
 This way we can authenticate to the `Gitea` as ellen.freeman and clone the repository to our machine.

 ```
 ➜  lock git clone http://ellen.freeman:<REDACTED>@10.10.71.234:3000/ellen.freeman/website.git